-Existing Environment-Baseline Conditions (No Action Alternative): Under the No Action Alternative, the proposed alternative would not occur and no further disturbance associated with the proposed actions would therefore impact agriculture, industrial, or commercial production.
-Elk will continue to be managed in accordance with the existing elk plan with no additional impact on Agriculture, industrial, or commercial production would not change the status of the existing area.
+Existing Environment-Baseline Conditions (No Action Alternative): Under the No Action Alternative, the proposed alternative would not occur, and no further disturbance associated with the proposed actions would therefore impact agriculture, industrial, or commercial production.
+Elk will continue to be managed in accordance with the existing elk plan with no additional impact on Agriculture, industrial, or commercial production where they occur.
+The No Action Alternative would not change the status of the existing area.
 Impacts on agriculture, industrial, or commercial production due to current and future activities in the existing area would continue.
 See Section VIII, General Setting of the Affected Environment (statewide), for more detailed information related to the affected existing environment.